 Prison Terminal: The Last Days of Private Jack Hall is a moving cinéma vérité documentary that breaks through the walls of one of America’s oldest maximum security prisons to tell the story of the final months in the life of a terminally ill prisoner and the hospice volunteers, themselves prisoners, who care for him.

 The film draws from footage shot over a six-month period behind the walls of the Iowa State Penitentiary and provides a fascinating and often poignant account of how the hospice experience can profoundly touch even the forsaken lives of the incarcerated.

 The documentary was nominated for the Academy Award in 2014 and has had an extremely successful national broadcast run on HBO.
 The film received additional awards and honors including the Cine Golden Eagle Award, the Wilbur Award from the Religion Communicators Council, Best Short Subject Documentary nomination from the International Documentary Association as well as voted Best Documentary Short from the Council on Social Work Education.

-In addition to presenting the film at universities and professional conferences nationally and internationally, Barens is touring U.S. prisons to inform and educate prison administrators and health care providers on the humane and positive impact of prison hospice care as the population of elderly and infirm prisoners increases.
+In addition to screenings at universities and professional conferences nationally and internationally, the film has been shown in more than 50 U.S. prisons to inform and educate prison administrators and health care providers on the humane and positive impact of prison hospice care as the population of elderly and infirm prisoners increases.